-Screen, consent, and schedule participants via phone and in-person as research protocols dictate.
+Screen, schedule, track, and consent study participants via phone and in-person as research protocols dictate.

-Administrative tasks such as organizing and managing subject databases, tracking and ordering supplies, working with the IRB to oversee compliance of research protocol.
+Administrative tasks including organizing and managing subject databases, and tracking and ordering supplies.

 Bachelor’s degree or 4 years of relevant experience.

-Bachelor's degree in Psychology, Social Work or related field with 1-2 years of experience preferred.
+Bachelor's degree in Psychology, Social Work or related field.

 The hiring range for this position is $15.85 - $19.43 per hour.